gutschilla/plug-session-memcached/README.md

 ## Synopsis

-Add thi to your mixfile:
+Add this to your mixfile:

 ```
 # will create a mcd connection to memcached as :memcached_sessions